Who We Are

 Roshanak Mehdipanah

-Roshanak Mehdipanah is an Associate Professor in the Department of Health Behavior and Health Education in the School of Public Health.
+Roshanak (she/her/hers) is an Associate Professor in the Department of Health Behavior and Health Education in the School of Public Health.
 She completed her PhD at the University of Pompeu Fabra, Spain and her MS from the School of Public Health and Health Systems at the University of Waterloo, Canada.
 Her research focuses on how urban policies, particularly related to the built environment, impact health and health inequities of individuals, neighborhoods and cities.
 Dr. Mehdipanah has brought particular attention to how housing policies and real estate markets shape health inequities among individuals and across neighborhoods.
 Through community-based participatory research that is supported through grants from the NIH, the WHO, and foundations, she has developed an understanding of how housing is a determinant in health, and has established how housing instability exacerbates health risks.

 Director